RankingCNN/Using-Ranking-CNN-for-Age-Estimation/README.md

 # Description

-The Ranking-CNN model for age estimation on MORPH dataset.
+The ranking-CNN model for age estimation on MORPH dataset.
 Caffe and its prerequisites are required for the program as introduced in http://caffe.berkeleyvision.org/.
 MORPH dataset is publicly available but request is needed to access as described in http://www.faceaginggroup.com/morph/.

 The code contains the definition of 50 basic networks fine-tuned from the base network trained on Adience dataset according to http://www.openu.ac.il/home/hassner/projects/cnn_agegender/.